-- C. Benefits provided shall be described in an electronic format a booklet published by the Association and made available to all members.
-The Association shall convey changes in services or benefits in writing to all members, as deemed appropriate and necessary. - D. Members on District-approved long-term unpaid leave, laid-off members, or members who terminate their employment may elect to pay the full cost of the health plan then in effect in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act of 1986.
-All arrangements for such continued coverage must be made with the appropriate representatives of the NEA Alaska Health Plan Trust (PEHT), or designee, in coordination with the District's Benefits Department. - E. The District shall provide, at no cost to the member, a physical examination to minimally meet the requirements of the Department of Education and Early Development. - F. The following conditions apply to members who are resigning or retiring at the end of a school year: - 1.
+- C. Benefits provided shall be described in an electronic format by the Association and made available to all members.
+The Association shall convey changes in services or benefits in writing to all members, as deemed appropriate and necessary. - D. Members on District-approved long-term unpaid leave, laid-off members, or members who terminate their employment may elect to pay the full cost of the health plan then in effect in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986.
+All arrangements for such continued coverage must be made with the appropriate representatives of the PEHT, or designee, in coordination with the District's Benefits Department.

+- E. The following conditions apply to members who are resigning or retiring at the end of a school year: - 1.
 Members who submit a Notice of Resignation for the purpose of retirement with an effective date of the last day worked in a contract year, by 5:00 p.m. on the last District workday in March of that contract year, will have their health care coverage continued through June 30.
 The member will be responsible for any employee contribution amounts owed for the month of June. - 2.
 Members who submit paperwork resigning from their position with the District effective on the last day worked in a contract year, by 5:00 p.m. on the last District workday in March of that contract year, and who have not obtained coverage through another employer, will have their health care coverage continued through August 31.
 The member will be responsible for employee contribution amounts owed, if there are any, for the months of June, July and August. - 3.
 Members planning to apply to teach summer school prior to their retirement or resignation will submit a Notice of Resignation for the purpose of retirement or resignation to the District, effective on the last working day of summer school, by 5:00 p.m. on the last working day of March.
 If not selected to teach a summer school session, their last working day will be changed to reflect the last working day of the contract year.
 These members will continue to have health care coverage until they begin receiving retirement medical coverage, but in no case later than August 31st of that year. - 4.
 Members who qualify for and elect disability retirement after the last workday in March but prior to the start of a new contract year will continue to have health care coverage up to the beginning of the month they start receiving disability retirement medical coverage, but in no case later than August 31st of that year. - 5.
-Members who are retiring prior to the start date of a new contract year, but who will not reach retirement age until July or August following the end of a contract year, will have their health care coverage continued up to the month they begin receiving retirement medical coverage but no later than August 31{st} - provided they submit a Notice of Resignation for the purpose of retirement, effective at the end of the month in which they reach retirement age, by 5:00 p.m. on the last District workday in March of that contract year.

-6. Members who notify the District of their resignation after the last ASD workday in March but before the last workday of the school year, will retain coverage through the end of the month in which their last workday occurs.
+Members who are retiring prior to the start date of a new contract year, but who will not reach retirement age until July or August following the end of a contract year, will have their health care coverage continued up to the month they begin receiving retirement medical coverage-but no later than August 31st-provided they submit a Notice of Resignation for the purpose of retirement, effective at the end of the month in which they reach retirement age, by 5:00 p.m. on the last District workday in March of that contract year. - 6.
+Members who notify the District of their resignation after the last ASD workday in March but before the last workday of the school year, will retain coverage through the end of the month in which their last workday occurs.